 Pin for later

-Hopefully these tips helps with getting a child through the chickenpox!
+Hopefully, these tips help with getting a child through chickenpox!